graysentinel/breathandblood/bnb-srd.md

 Attacks against individuals by detachments are **enhanced** and deal blast damage.

 ### Retreat
-Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.
+Running away from a dire situation always requires a successful SGT save, as well as a safe destination to run to.

 ### Scars
 When an attack reduces a PC's HP to exactly 0, they are uniquely impacted.
 Look up the result on the table below based on the _total_ damage taken: